awsdocs/amazon-ec2-user-guide-windows/doc_source/common-messages.md

 auto-generated password.
 ```

 If it's been longer than four minutes and you still can't get the password, it's possible that EC2Config is disabled\.
 Verify by checking whether the console output is empty\.
-For more information, see [No console output](troubleshooting-windows-instances.md#no-console-output)\.
+For more information, see [Unable to get console output](common-issues.md#no-console-output)\.

 Also verify that the AWS Identity and Access Management \(IAM\) account being used to access the Management Portal has the `ec2:GetPasswordData` action allowed\.
 For more information about IAM permissions, see [What is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)\.